bme3412/cape-cod-photos/README.md

 - add LLM-powered "Pick for Me" functionality
 <br>

-- write guides for all topics
+- write extensive guides for each town and output as pdf
-- enhance viewing and/or sharing of guides
 <br>

 - refine bucket list and add styling